pkkolos/liquidprompt/docs/functions/data/vcs.rst

 .. function:: _lp_git_uncommitted_files() -> var:lp_vcs_uncommitted_files

    Returns ``true`` if any uncommitted files exist in the repository.
-In other words, tracked files that contain uncommitted changes.
+In other words, tracked files that contain uncommitted changes, regardless of if those changes are staged.
 Returns the number of uncommitted files.

    .. versionadded:: 2.0

 .. function:: _lp_git_uncommitted_lines() -> var:lp_vcs_uncommitted_i_lines, var:lp_vcs_uncommitted_d_lines

    Returns ``true`` if any uncommitted lines exist in the repository.
-In other words, tracked files that contain uncommitted changes.
+In other words, tracked files that contain uncommitted changes, regardless of if those changes are staged.
 Returns the number of uncommitted lines.

    .. versionadded:: 2.0